Agriculture

 Drone Scouting

-Launch a thermal-imaging drone to fly over the 50-acre wheat field.
-As the drone sends back live data, identify a 'stressed' patch of crops that isn't getting enough nitrogen.
-Send a command to the automated sprinkler system to deliver a precise dose of liquid fertilizer to only that specific patch.
+He launches a thermal-imaging drone to fly over the 50-acre wheat field.
+As the drone sends back live data, Arjun identifies a 'stressed' patch of crops that isn't getting enough nitrogen.
+He sends a command to the automated sprinkler system to deliver a precise dose of liquid fertilizer to only that specific patch.
 This is Precision Agriculture in action.

 1:30 PM